Can you buy life insurance on another person?

 The second part is just how much interest is there in that person?
 This will determine how much insurance you can buy on them.
 It needs to make sense.

 Let’s say you are buying a life insurance policy on your father.
-You’ll be responsible for funeral and any other final expenses.
+You’ll be responsible for the funeral and any other final expenses.
 The insurable interest in him is there, no problem.
 However, if you try to apply for $1,000,000 in coverage, it’s going to raise red flags because it’s not reasonable.

 Transferring of Life Insurance Policies

 It is legal to transfer the ownership of a life insurance policy.
-You can even transfer it to someone that does NOT have insurable interest.
+You can even transfer it to someone that does NOT have an insurable interest.